developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/about/index.md

  * Supports Serial Input plug-in
  * Support Zebra DS-3608 scanner

-* Support for MultiBarcode decoding:
+* Support for Multi-barcode decoding:
  * New `Multi Barcode` Scanning Mode option in Reader parameters enables simultaneous decoding of multiple barcodes
  * New `Barcode count` field under Multi-barcode parameters allows a barcode count to be set
  * Supports sending ENTER command as a string